joestubbs/coe379L-sp25/docs/unit01/intro_da_and_numpy.rst

 * Numpy and Scipy -- These libraries form the foundation of all of the libraries we will use.
 The ``numpy`` package, which we will look at first, provides an efficient multi-dimensional array object, useful for performing numeric computations across vectors and matrices.
-The ``scipy`` pacakge, which depends on the nd-array from ``numpy``, adds a number of scientific algorithms, such as algorithms from linear algebra (e.g., matrix calculations), numerical methods (e.g., integration), FFTs, etc.
+The ``scipy`` pacakge, which depends on the ndarray from ``numpy``, adds a number of scientific algorithms, such as algorithms from linear algebra (e.g., matrix calculations), numerical methods (e.g., integration), FFTs, etc.
 * Pandas -- The ``pandas`` library provides an efficient Series and DataFrame class for working with column/tabular data.
 We will make extensive use of Pandas throughout the course for data preprocessing